RolloTully/Stellex-6755-726-Driver/README.txt

 series 200mA fuse in series with the tuning lines to save your precious oscilattor if you do a dumb.

 The Modulation Signal cannot be more than 1 Volt peak to peak.

+This is a relativly new project, there may well be errors everywhere.

 Helpful stuff:
 The tune line with alter the output frequency by about 5MHz up or down for every 1mA of current change